 Mierau, Prof. Jochen

-As Professor of Public Health Economics, Jochen Mierau focuses on health differences.
-‘It is a known fact that people in various groups differ from one another in regards to their health.
-These groups are based, for instance, on region, socioeconomic position, education or income.
+Jochen Mierau is a Professor of Economics of Public Health and researches health inequalities.
+‘It is a known fact that people in various groups differ from one another when it comes to health.
+These groups are based, for instance, on region, socioeconomic position, education, or income.
 I research how these differences arise and which mechanisms contribute to this.
 In addition, I teach students and professionals in order for this knowledge to grow.’

-In 2016 Mierau laid the foundation for the creation of the Aletta Jacobs School of Public Health (AJSPH) and served as scientific director of the Aletta Jacobs School of Public Health until the summer of 2022.
-As of July 1, 2022, he is scientific director at the Northern data and biobank Lifelines.
+Mierau established the foundation of the Aletta Jacobs School of Public Health (AJSPH) in 2016 and served as scientific director until summer 2022.
+Since 1 July 2022, he has been scientific director at the northern data and biobank Lifelines.

-Mierau is a critical follower of the Cabinet’s coronavirus policy.
-He was invited by the Ministry of Health, Welfare and Sport to give expert advice on the coronavirus measures.
-He calls, among other things, for more testing and a regional approach.
+During the coronavirus crisis, Mierau was one of the experts asked by the Ministry of Health, Welfare and Sport to advise on corona policy.
 Mierau is also one of the initiators of the LifeLines coronavirus study.
-This will paint a picture of the COVID-19 disease, risk factors for serious symptoms and the psychological consequences of the pandemic.
+This was to provide a picture of the COVID-19 virus, risk factors for serious symptoms, and the psychological consequences of the pandemic.